 Such was the lure of the night, three-time Olympic champion Jessica Fox didn’t want to miss the excitement of it despite being on Melbourne Cup duties for Channel Nine in the Victorian capital.
 Fox appeared – and, larger than life – on the big screens around the room via a live cross to make a thoughtful acceptance speech upon being named Female Athlete of the Year.

-The gala dinner at The Star Sydney, which was hosted with a tremendous warmth and energy by Olympian and Channel Seven’s Sunrise host Matt Shirvington, presented dignitaries, including Premier Chris Minns, Australian Olympic Chief Executive Matt Carroll, Paralympics Australia CEO Kate McLoughlin, and NSWIS Chair Gary Flowers, with the opportunity to acknowledge in their speeches the Institute’s contribution to the joy of sport – and an outstanding Olympic and Paralympic year.
+The gala dinner at The Star Sydney, which was hosted with a tremendous warmth and energy by Olympian and Channel Seven’s Sunrise host Matt Shirvington, presented dignitaries, including Premier Chris Minns, Australian Olympic Chief Executive Matt Carroll, Kate McLoughlin, Chef de Mission Australian Paralympic team, and NSWIS Chair Gary Flowers, with the opportunity to acknowledge in their speeches the Institute’s contribution to the joy of sport – and an outstanding Olympic and Paralympic year.

 That contribution included providing 83 NSWIS Scholarship athletes to the 460-strong Australian team which competed at the Paris 2024 Olympic Games.
 Nineteen of them returned to Australia with prized medals, although the official medal tally notes NSWIS added five gold, six silver and a bronze to Australia fourth place finish on the medal tally, and the nation’s ‘best ever Games’ with 53 medals.